Skip to content

 Mae Sae

-Here we work closely together with a talented team of women led by tea master Dhara.
-Our relationship started in 2014 as our founder Kenneth traveled to the area meeting producers and exploring the teas of the region.
 In Dhara we found a partner who both could make fantastic tea and had ownership of a large plot of land in the forest, where tea was growing freely in harmony with nature.
-Dhara herself made tea in the beginning from a smaller conventional garden close to her home, but through joint efforts we are now making sure that the community can earn more money by working with Forest Friendly Tea instead.
+Dhara herself made tea in the beginning from a smaller conventional garden close to her home, but through joint efforts we are now making sure that the community can earn more money by working with larger volumes of Forest Friendly tea instead.
+All tea from this area is grown without any pesticides, fertillisers or irrigation systems with nature conservation in mind.

 Biodiversity Score